Ljubljana - a small city with a big heart

 The first part of the course syllabus is comprised of compulsory and general subjects while the second is divided into four programmes: the administrative-legal, administrative-economic, administrative-organization and administrative-information programmes which enable students to obtain detailed knowledge of narrow, select areas either due to already acquired practical experience or for the purpose of planned future occupation.

-Courses in English.
-Incoming students can choose from the list of mandatory or preferential elective English-taught courses within our master study programme in Administration (in the 2nd Semester) and some English language courses taught at the Faculty of Social Sciences and the Faculty of Economics:
+Incoming students can choose from the list of mandatory or preferential elective English-taught courses within our master’s programme in Administration (in the 2nd Semester) and some English language courses taught at the Faculty of Social Sciences and the Faculty of Economics.

 Faculty of Administration